benj2468/ppl/week3and4/README.md

   ```
   So if the programmer wants to only print the first and third values, then they can do so without running into an error.
 This is seen also in [test.py](./test.py0#L67)
   - Also with this change, you can enter into the same variable name, tuples of different lengths.
 This runs along the same vein as python where lists can contains whatever types you want, and are not restrictive.
 As a result, printing a value that does not exist in one tuple will simply output an "\_" (underscore).
 THis can also be seen in the output of [test.py](./test_output.txt#L9-L11)
+- for-in loops are also supported.
+They work such that we create a temporary place in memory holding a single value of the set of values stored in any given name-space.
+See [test_forin.py0](./test_forin.py0) and it's expected [output](./test_forin_output.txt) to understand how it should work by example.
+- WHERE[expr[*args], arg {is, is not} expr].
+This allows for easy filtering of a set to create new ones.

 # Version